AliceLR/megazeux/scripts/deps/README.md

 through other means (e.g. built-in package manager).
 These Makefiles are not guaranteed to work with every setup; rather, they're whatever Makefiles worked the last time I had to rebuild dependencies for MegaZeux.
-Note that the Android port uses its own integrated dependency builder.
+Note that the Android port uses its own integrated dependency builder and the Xcode and MSVC ports still require manual generation of dependencies.

 Official builds can be found here: https://github.com/AliceLR/megazeux-dependencies